tkalbitz/infocast/README.md

 You have to build it with the cross compile environment because of the Aldebaran library dependencies.

+Everything to run infocast as a daemon can be found in subdirectory extras.

 ## Packet Format

 <pre>